Arvixe – Provides Solid Security

 Arvixe is not the only option that provides high level security but if you do value that in your web hosting then this service should be in the conversation.
 The high price and the less than stellar load time are concerns but the advanced coding features might make that irrelevant for you.

-Our reviews of hosting providers are based on hard numbers, compiled over many months of testing with our own sample web projects.
+Our take on hosting providers are based on hard numbers, compiled over many months of testing with our own sample web projects.

 With Arvixe, we ran a number of tests from data centers in Canada, the U.S., and Europe to determine their average level of performance.
 With that information, we can compare them to other cloud providers and provide recommendations.